charleslai/javadata/README.md

 javadata
 ========

-Java algorithms and data structures
+Common data structures and algorithms in Java.